zoezxrli/zoezxrli.github.io/projects/senior_displacement.md

   </div>
   <h2 id="methods" class="map-subtitle">Methods</h2>
   <div class="description">
   <d>Based on literature reviewing Hallisey et al. and Tan et al. ‘s articles on facilities accessible related analysis, this study choose to use the population weighted centroid of each ward as the focal point, to analysis the accessibility to bus stops with isochorne (400m, 600m, 800m) (Lindén, 2021), and then calculate the centroid of bus stops in each ward to find their accessible healthcare facilities with isochron (5min, 10 min 15 min)(Dijck, 2024).
-Combine witht the vulnerable score (30% senior ration + 30% Renter occupancy + 20% rent burden + 20% low income measure (LIM)rate) of each ward, and Ward-level rent prices are integrated into the analysis to capture the affordability dimension.
-Combining rent data with vulnerability and accessibility scores, a final composite score is assigned to each ward, highlighting disparities in housing affordability, healthcare access, and transit connectivity.</d>
+Combine with the vulnerable score (30% senior ration + 30% Renter occupancy + 20% rent burden + 20% low income measure (LIM)rate) of each ward, and Ward-level rent prices are integrated into the analysis to capture the affordability dimension.
+Combining rent data with vulnerability and accessibility scores, a final composite score is assigned to each ward, highlighting disparities in housing affordability, healthcare access, and transit connectivity.</d><br>
           <d><strong>Population weighted centroid: </strong><br>
          The use of population-weighted centroids in this study reflects a key principle of spatial optimization: balancing demand and proximity to enhance equity and efficiency in resource allocation.
 Drawing on the methodologies outlined by Hallisey et al. and Tan et al., this approach focuses on public health and senior accessibility, highlighting geographic clusters where seniors face challenges in housing, healthcare, and transit accessibility.
 By emphasizing housing-related vulnerabilities, the methodology aligns with the study's goal of understanding and addressing disparities in accessibility for vulnerable senior populations.
 This method is choosen because:<br>
          <ul>